erick1439/3d-Cell-Model/Readme.md

 # Description:
-- Develop in JavaScript with the use of Three.js, HTML, CSS, and Vectary.
-This is an interactive 3d project that allows users to learn the anatomy of an animal cell.
+- This is an interactive 3d project that allows users to navigate, explore, and learn the anatomy of an animal cell.
+The user is able to pinpoint a particular area of the cell and learn how an individual component works.
+This project was developed in JavaScript with the help of Three.js, HTML, CSS, and Vectary.

 # Goal:
 -	Create a 3d interactive human cell that displays its anatomy.